ujr/guides/guides/Glossary.md

 retrieves, stores, and deletes entities (domain objects).
 Also refers to the managed folder that contains the codebase, managed by source control systems such as Git or Fossil.

+**Scaling:** adapting a system to handle more (or less) load (users, requests, clients). **Scaling up** or *vertical* scaling means to increase the capacity of a single machine, whereas **scaling out** or *horizontal* scaling means to add more instances of the same type.
+Horizontal scaling requires some form of load balancing and tends to be more complicated, but can provide fault tolerance and may lower latency.

 **Security** is a large topic and not really covered here.
 The first question is: what are the goals of security?
 And the